 Popular cayes like South Water Caye are highly sought-after for the award-winning snorkeling that Belize is known for.
 The best part?
 They’re all about an hour or so away from Hopkins by boat!
-After a day of swimming with sea turtles, back at Jaguar Reef you can soak your sun-kissed skin in your own private plunge pool.
+After a day of swimming with sea turtles, back at Jaguar Reef, you can soak your sun-kissed skin in your own private plunge pool.

 Want a change of scenery?
 Adventure is just a half-hour drive away at the acclaimed Mayflower Bocawina National Park.
-If thigh-burning hiking and adrenaline inducing zip-lining sounds like your thing, this is the place for you.
+If thigh-burning hiking and adrenaline-inducing zip-lining sound like your thing, this is the place for you.
 For those who consider soaring hundreds of feet above the rainforest canopy not adventurous enough, you can also rappel down a massive waterfall.
 Not an outdoor enthusiast but still a waterfall-hobbyist?
 Mayan King waterfall is the perfect middle ground.
 It’s also a mere half-hour drive from The Lodge at Jaguar Reef, making it perfect for a half-day trip.

-A waterfall you can drive to, the two-tiered falls is optimal for a noon picnic.
+A waterfall you can drive to, the two-tiered falls are optimal for a noon picnic.
 Once you park at the top of the mountain, make your way to the larger waterfall at the end of some easily accessible stairs.
 Dive in and let the ice-cold water get your heart pumping, or simply enjoy nature’s massage underneath the gushing cascades.

-Hop out for some quick grub amidst the jungle-shade, then make your way back to the resort in Hopkins.
+Hop out for some quick grub amidst the jungle shade, then make your way back to the resort in Hopkins.